 Alice hosts a number of fantastic events, including the Alice Springs Beanie Festival.
 The knitted hat extravaganza is enough to make your granny proud, with more than 4000 toques on display every June.
 The Alice Springs Street Art Festival is also held in June, when the walls of the CBD are transformed into wonderful depictions of outback life.

 The Apex Camel Cup is the most iconic Alice event.
 Held in July, it’s been running since 1970 and involves camel races, rickshaw races, rides and entertainment.
-And in 2020 the Parrtjima festival, traditionally held in April, will occur in September.
-The Rotary Henley on Todd Regatta held in August is another fun one, which sees competitors race down a dry riverbed in bottomless boats.
+The Rotary Henley on Todd Regatta, in August, is another fun one, with competitors racing down a dry riverbed in bottomless boats, while the Parrtjima festival, a light and art event in the desert, is also worth checking out.

 Watarrka National Park